Argentina's 'Fab Four' key to team's success

 Surprise is a key element for Argentina, who play their best football when Gago, Javier Mascherano and Di Maria play in midfield behind Messi, Higuain and Aguero.

-The transition from defence to midfield is a weakness along with dealing with high balls into the penalty area despite tall centre backs in Federico Fernandez and Ezequiel Garay.
+The transition from defense to midfield is a weakness along with dealing with high balls into the penalty area despite tall center backs in Federico Fernandez and Ezequiel Garay.

 Sergio "Chiquito" (little one) Romero is a big, imposing goalkeeper but he often dallies on his line when balls are crossed into the box.
 Sabella has kept faith with him despite his lack of regular first team football at Monaco.